joshsdesk/SnowTracs/README.md

 |       [Nav Button 1] [Nav Button 2]    |  ← Bottom Navigation Bar (Bootstrap Nav)
 |       [Nav Button 3] [Nav Button 4]    |
 ------------------------------------------

+When you're ready to replace globally in VS Code, just let me know what pattern you're replacing and what the new pattern should be.
+Then we can:

+Add .ski-divider globally if needed.

+Insert them into card, user, or wherever you specify.